aws/Jobs-for-AWS-IoT-embedded-sdk/README.md

 ## AWS IoT Jobs client library
 *(part of the AWS IoT Device SDK for Embedded C)*

-AWS IoT Jobs can be used to define a set of remote operations that are sent to and executed on one or more devices connected to AWS IoT.
-For documentation of the service, please see the [AWS Iot Developer Guide](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html).
+AWS IoT Jobs is a service that notifies one or more connected devices of a pending “Job”.
+A Job can be used to manage your fleet of devices, update firmware and security certificates on your devices, or perform administrative tasks such as restarting devices and performing diagnostics.For documentation of the service, please see the [AWS Iot Developer Guide](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html).

-Interactions with the jobs service use MQTT, a lightweight publish-subscribe protocol.
+Interactions with the Jobs service use MQTT, a lightweight publish-subscribe protocol.
 This library provides a convenience API to compose and recognize the MQTT topic strings used by the Jobs service.
 The library is written in C compliant with ISO C90 and MISRA C:2012,